Sarah Edwards | December 27, 2022

 Summary: Owing a debt to Citibank can cause serious stress, but you have options.
 Consider increasing your monthly payments to pay off your Citibank debt faster.
 If you don’t have the funds to do that, you can also consider a debt consolidation loan to simplify managing your payments.
-Finally, if you’ve been sued for a debt by Citibank, you can settle the debt by responding to the lawsuit, sending a settlement offer, and getting your agreement in writing.
+Finally, if you’ve been sued for a debt by Citibank, you can settle the debt by responding to the lawsuit, sending a settlement offer, and signing a settlement agreement.

 Is your balance with Citibank keeping you up at night, causing stress about what your financial future holds?
 Are you unable to keep up with your minimum payments with the lender, or do you want to eliminate them so you can redirect your money toward meeting your basic expenses?